 Non-ASA Books I've Read and Recommend

 Tibet - Thomas Laird - The CIA's First Atomic Spy

-agent killed in the line of duty -- the unnamed First Star
+first agent killed in the line of duty -- the unnamed First Star

 on the outfit's Wall of Honor.
 That agent was Douglas Mackiernan.
-His unprecedented

-the Agency, even now, will neither confirm nor
+so sensitive that the Agency, even now, will neither confirm nor

 deny his existence.
 A riveting expose of international intrigue, INTO

 $15.00 New, available at

 of HONOR - Ted Gup - Covert Lives and Classified